WOMEN IN HISTORY - SALLY HEMINGS

 FAMILY BACKGROUND

 Sally Hemings was the youngest of six children born to planter and slave trader/master John Wayles of Williamsburg and his bi-racial slave Elizabeth “Betty” Hemings.
 Sally was born the year John Wayles died.
-According to Wayles last will and testament, the Hemings family was passed on to his oldest legitimate daughter Martha, who was married to Thomas Jefferson.
-Years after the death of Martha Jefferson, Sally became Jefferson’s concubine, giving birth to seven of his children.
+According to Wayles’ last will and testament, the Hemings family was passed on to his oldest legitimate daughter Martha, who was married to Thomas Jefferson.
+Years after the death of Martha Jefferson, Sally became Jefferson’s concubine, giving birth to six of his children.

 EDUCATION